asemshaath/database-backup-utility/README.md

 - Please reach out directly before submitting any pull requests.
 - You can connect with me on [LinkedIn](https://www.linkedin.com/in/asemshaath/) or contact me through another channel.

-Once the project matures, I may open it up for broader community contributions.
+Once the project matures, I will open it up for broader community contributions.

 ---